tags:

 summary |

 To provide a summary of a section or the entirety of a note.
-I will admit that even my notes can be quite long.
 Sometimes rephrasing a note again will help you retain the most important aspects of it and aid future you in referencing it if needed. |

 todo |

 Most commonly these can be homework assignments, essays, or even writing for the sake of writing.
 Writing essays about a topic is a great way to internalize the concepts of that topic.
+An example of this for programming or software is writing a guide on how to use the programming language or software, like in my Gentoo Installation Guide.